JorjaFox/library/content/posts/news/2014/sharpheels.md

 **JF:** The nomination alone garners all the [nominated] films attention and makes it so they will be watched.
 Especially with the press the films receive.

 With *Lion Ark* it's easy to think of it as a movie about lions, but people from all over the world came together for this cause.
-It was amazing to get the attention of the NAACP â they've done so much human rights work over the years.
+It was amazing to get the attention of the NAACP - they've done so much human rights work over the years.
 Really, there's almost no animal issue that isn't connected to the environment and human rights issues.
 For us, the greatest gift is to be nominated.
 We're the long shot, but we're incredibly excited to be here.

 **SH:** Being a woman do you ever feel like you have to worker harder to get your message and your work out there?